cot-rs/cot-site/src/guide/db-models.md

 title: Database models
 ---

 <div class="alert alert-warning" role="alert"><strong>Disclaimer</strong>: Cot is currently missing a lot of features and is <strong>not ready</strong> for production use.
-This guide is a work in progress and will be updated as Cot matures. that said, you are more than welcome to try it out and provide feedback!</div>
+This guide is a work in progress and will be updated as Cot matures.
+That said, you are more than welcome to try it out and provide feedback!</div>

 Cot comes with its own ORM (Object-Relational Mapping) system, which is a layer of abstraction that allows you to interact with your database using objects instead of raw SQL queries.
 This makes it easier to work with your database and allows you to write more maintainable code.
 It abstracts over the specific database engine that you are using, so you can switch between different databases without changing your code.
 The Cot ORM is also capable of automatically creating migrations for you, so you can easily update your database schema as your application evolves, just by modifying the corresponding Rust structures.